Eggnog French Macarons

 Rack

-Transfer the macarons to the oven and bake until the tops of the macarons do not move when touched, about 10 minutes.
+Transfer the macarons to the oven and bake until the tops of the macarons do not move when touched, 10 to 12 minutes.

 Bake